Autumn Chorizo Stew

 1 - 2 Tbsp butter or lard

-1 package of 4 chorizo sausage
+1/2 package of chorizo sausage (2 BBQ-style sausages)

 1 quart potatoes, quartered

 2 large carrots or beets, cut in large pieces